Portland Japanese Garden: History

-Pre-Garden History
+Pre-garden history

 In the years following the end of World War II, cultural and civic organizations, business leaders, and governmental officials in Portland were interested in reigniting and creating relationships with their counterparts in Japan.
 Progress on this goal was made in 1959 when Portland and Sapporo became sister cities following the signing of an agreement by Portland Mayor Terry Schrunk and Sapporo Mayor Yosaku Harada.
 Another means of pursuing friendship with Japan was one that was seen throughout the United States in this era: friendship gardens.

 There had been interest in Portland in building a Japanese garden since at least the 1950s.
 The idea gained momentum when the Japanese Society of Oregon (today called the Japan-America Society of Oregon) formed a Garden Committee in 1959.
 In 1961, the Japan Society formally proposed the founding of a nonprofit organization that would plan and raise funds for a Japanese garden on the former site of the Portland Zoo in Washington Park.
 Backed by City Commissioner Ormond Bean, the City of Portland agreed to a 99-year lease of the old zoo site.
 In 1962, Mayor Schrunk created the Formal Japanese Garden Commission, which in turn would become a private nonprofit organization rebranded as the Japanese Garden Society of Oregon.
 In 1963, the Society held its first meeting at the offices of the Portland Parks and Recreation Bureau.

 1960s

-After having agreed to a deal in principle the year prior, Professor Takuma Tono of Tokyo Agricultural University was officially hired to design Portland Japanese Garden.
-He had gained some attention for his construction of a replica of Japan’s Ryoanji Garden at Brooklyn Botanic Garden, a raked gravel garden and style that was less well-known to Western audiences at this time.
+After having agreed to a deal in principle the year prior, Professor Takuma Tono of Tokyo Agricultural University was officially hired to design the Portland Japanese Garden.
+He had gained some attention for his construction of a replica of Japan's Ryoanji Garden at Brooklyn Botanic Garden, a raked gravel garden and style that was less well known to Western audiences at this time.
 Rather than create one large garden, he instead successfully proposed creating four different spaces within the entire grounds, each reflective of a different era of in Japanese landscape architecture: a hira niwa (Flat Garden), chisen kaiyu shiki teien (Strolling Pond Garden), karesansui (Dry Gravel Garden), and roji (Tea Garden).

 In 1964 the Garden hired Kinya Hira, its first Garden Director and a student of Tono at Tokyo Agricultural University.
-Hira was the first of a lineage of Japanese-born gardening experts to oversee Portland Japanese Garden’s landscape design and maintenance that has continued throughout the organization’s existence.
+Hira was the first of a lineage of Japanese-born gardening experts to oversee Portland Japanese Garden's landscape design and maintenance that has continued throughout the organization's existence.

 After approximately four years of construction, the Garden opened to the public in 1967 and saw more than 28,000 visitors.
 The Garden continued to see upgrades and additions after it opened.
-In 1968, the Garden’s tea house, named Kashintei, was constructed in Japan, disassembled, shipped, and the reassembled in the organization’s Tea Garden.
-In this same year, the Garden also built a fifth garden space under Tono’s supervision that no longer exists as such: a Moss Garden.
+In 1968, the Garden's tea house, named Kashintei, was constructed in Japan, disassembled, shipped, and the reassembled in the organization's Tea Garden.
+In this same year, the Garden also built a fifth garden space under Tono's supervision that no longer exists as such: a Moss Garden.